chakravarticp/AudioBook/README.md

+Installation:

-Firstly We need to Install Python Package name Pyttsx3 pip install pyttsx3
+We need to Install Python Package name Pyttsx3(Text to Speech) & pypdf2

 It will convert your text into speech....